-Achieving a single protein of meat affects the planet more than obtaining one of vegetable origin.
-The amount of land and water used, the polluting gases that are emitted in the process, show that the future of our planet, our home, is in danger.
+Obtaining a single protein of meat affects the planet more than getting a plant-based one.
+The amount of land and water used and the polluting gases that are emitted in the process, show us the future of our planet, our home, is in danger.

 Studies developed by researchers from the University of Oxford (United Kingdom), have been able to determine, for example, that to feed the almost 8 billion inhabitants of the planet, 43% of land is needed (without counting deserts or frozen regions), which in turn causes 26% of greenhouse gas emissions, 32% of acidification and 78% of eutrophication.

 Within these figures, it is the main products of animal origin (meats, farmed fish, eggs and dairy products) that need 83% of the land dedicated to food production and those responsible for almost 60% of the emissions of 3 types of harmful gases.